Planned system outage: A number of IT systems will be temporarily unavailable on 7 March 2026 from 10am–6pm AEDT due to scheduled maintenance.

 Opportunities to engage with FPM

 We’re building a diverse and engaged volunteer community and welcome people who want to contribute their time, skills and expertise.
-Explore volunteer opportunities with the Faculty of Pain Medicine and discover how you can support our work across education and training, standards of practice, research and advocacy, helping to strengthen pain medicine across Australia and Aotearoa New Zealand.
+Explore volunteer opportunities with the Faculty of Pain Medicine and discover how you can support our work across education and training, standards of practice, research and advocacy, helping to strengthen pain medicine across Australia and New Zealand.

 Woman chats with her male and female colleagues in a meeting